sourabhsahu1/samarth-devops/docs/service-onboarding.md

 - Go to `ansible_workspace_dir` and add a new tag and respective roles for the new service.
 You can use the structure of existing roles to add a new service.
 - Update the Nginx conf file to expose your services on the local host from the docker swarm.

+### Gotchas for localsetup

+- Uncomment the lines in inventory/hosts

+- Docker swarm will have all the services on a default network.
+Run `docker network create -d overlay application_default` to create a default network for your services.

+- ansible playbooks have global variables declared in `group_vars/dev.yml` and `vars/main.yml` in the `ansible_workspace_dir`.
+Local variables are there in each roles' `vars/main.yml`

+# Possible upcoming updates

+- standard routes for each services might be used in nginx default conf.
+Like to access esamwad-backend a route `/samarth/esamwad-backend` would be defined.

+- Hashicorp intergration to manage secrets